Editors note: Before you read further, please note that this piece includes examples of abuse. Mind yourself if you choose to read further.

 It’s hard for me to write a clear account of what happened.
 While the relationship lasted three years, the abuse continued after the relationship ended until eventually all contact between us ended, 3 years after we broke up.
 Part of the reason it took me two years to realise I had been abused was that in reality, I had blocked a lot of what happened out.
 This is normal with any type of abuse – it is easier for our minds to ignore it than deal with it, so my mind ignored it.

 It started with anger.
 She was quick to get angry, and I felt like I was walking on eggshells with her.
 I learned to grovel for forgiveness in order to resolve situations as fast as possible, even if I hadn’t done something wrong.
 Once, I apologised to her because she had looked through my phone.
 At the time, I didn’t understand it.
 I thought I was just a bad boyfriend.
 I spent so much time apologising.
 It was a good week if she didn’t launch a late-night attack on me over the phone.
 I thought about what would happen if we broke up, a lot.
 But that didn’t happen.

 I tried to do more and more for her to appease her, to stave off the inevitable angry texts and shouts down the phone.
 I was doing all of these grand gestures, paying for fancy dates, buying fancy gifts, with no reciprocation, just so I could have peace in my relationship.
 I kept trying to solve a problem that wasn’t mine, to begin with.

 Being subtly controlled

 She didn’t like my friends.
 We had a shared group, who were her friends too, but I had friends outside of school and she didn’t like them.
-She always came up with something – too loud, too immature, too political.
-She tried to drive a wedge between me and them.
+She always came up with something – “too loud, too immature, too political”.
+She tried to drive a wedge between them and me.
 I’m extremely thankful that it didn’t work.